will-me-me/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 10-mirror_permissions set the mode of a given file to be the same The 11-directories_permissions givin all the permision to directories in a current directory The 12-directory_permissions creates a directory and gives it a 751 permission The 13-change_group script changes the the grp owner of the file
+The 10-mirror_permissions set the mode of a given file to be the same The 11-directories_permissions givin all the permision to directories in a current directory The 12-directory_permissions creates a directory and gives it a 751 permission The 13-change_group script changes the the grp owner of the file The 100-change_owner_and_group script changes the owner to vinicent and the group owner to staff